 Spring Break in Spanish Class

-I would traditionally do all of the following ideas with Spanish 2 and above, but you could do them with late Spanish 1, especially just focusing on not much vocabulary, like just using “went.”
+I would traditionally do all of the following ideas with Spanish 2 and above.
+But, you could do these Spring Break Spanish back with late Spanish 1.
+Especially, just focusing on not much vocabulary, like just using “went.”
+All of these activities also work for a Spanish immersion program.

 Idea #1 for Spanish Spring Break Chat – Google Slides

-Using Pre Break Slide from my shop or on TPT &/or
+Using Pre Break Editable Google Slide Show from my shop or on TPT &/or

 Post Break Slides from my shop or on TPT

-– Paperless in person, virtual for absent students, or virtual students
+– Spanish activity for paperless in person, virtual for absent students, or virtual students

 With extra time students could continue to chat using the 15 Discussion slides at the end, or do a creative activity such as a create a Tik Tok or video about what they did.

-– Discussion prompts over many days as class starters leading up to or after a break
+– Discussion prompts over many days as class starters or start of class routine leading up to or after a break.

 Project discuss questions in Spanish or share your screen with the questions if you are doing distance learning.
 You could do three questions per day the week before or after a break as a class starter or brain break.

-For distance learning, you could go through the slides together or maybe have students answer the questions using Flipgrid and respond to each other, or have students go through them in small groups in breakout rooms.
+For distance learning, you could go through the slides together.
+Or maybe have students go through them in small groups in breakout rooms for Spanish spring break digital chat.

 Idea #3 – Find Someone Who – Digital – Spring Break in Spanish Class

-Using Before SPRING break Spanish Worksheet or Spring Break FSW on TPT (future)
+Using Before SPRING break Spanish Find Someone Who Worksheet or Spring Break / Easter break preterite find someone who on TPT (future)

 or Post Spring Break Worksheet orSpring Break FSW on TPT (past) or fue (Spanish 1 past)